-I Wrote a Book, Now What?
+I Wrote a Book.
+Now What?
 3 Unexpected Ways to Practice Writing After You Publish

 Congrats, you wrote a book and launched it!
 It’s on to the next book.
-But maybe you’re feeling tired.
-As for writing a whole book, you need a break.
-Maybe you’re thinking, “I wrote a book, now what?”
+The problem is, you’ve got the blues.
+You don’t want to write another word.
+As for a whole book, you just can’t do it.
+You need a break.
+Maybe you’re thinking, “I wrote a book.
+Now what?”

-But can you take a break and still practice writing, if you’re not writing?
+But can you take a break and still practice writing if you’re not writing?

 Yes, you can!
-By taking a different, brief and temporary, writing approach.
+By taking a different, brief, and temporary writing approach.

-In this post, I’ll share how focusing on 3 R’s—Reviews, Reading Panels and Residencies—can help you develop your writing platform in new and unexpected ways.
+In this post, I’ll share how focusing on three R’s—Reviews, Reading Panels and Residencies—can help you develop your writing platform in new and unexpected ways.

-Hot to Practice Writing (Even If You’re Not Writing)
+How to Practice Writing (Even if You’re Not Writing)

-I’ve published and launched three novels, a collection of short stories, another of poetry, and have been included in many collections.
+I’ve published and launched three novels, a collection of short stories, and another of poetry, and have been included in many collections.
 My first book was launched in 1999.
 Everything else came fifteen years later.
 That’s how long it took me to recover from my first novel blues.

 It wasn’t that I didn’t practice.